3.11 Sexually Active Children and Young People: Guidance

 Disabled Children and Young People

-Also refer to BSCB’s guidance on Safeguarding disabled children and young people.
+Also refer to BSCP’s guidance on Safeguarding disabled children and young people.

 Professionals should not, however, assume that because a young person has a disability that they are not Fraser competent.
 Although there is a duty to protect from abuse and exploitation, professionals also need to recognise that disabled children have the right to a full life, including a sexual life.